Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-applications.md

 In this modal you can see we provide templates for the most common usages such as `Payments`, `Banking` and `PII Data`.
 However, we also have the `Starters` section which allows you to create your own application step by step if you have a custom use case or want to get started quickly with a `Full Access` application.
-The last section is `Management`, which provides a `Full Management Access` template to quickly get all the managing permissions available.
+The last section is `Management`, which provides a `Full Management Access` template to get all the managing permissions available.

 The `Payments`, `Banking` and `PII` sections all provide four templates each with specific [Access Rules](https://developers.basistheory.com/concepts/what-are-access-rules/) for its objective.
 These four templates